kath-a-rine/reading-notes/201/class-09.md

 >**Event handling** - steps that trigger JS code following user interaction

 >1. select element nodes you want the script to respond to.
->2. indicate which event on those nodes will trigger the reponse. (binding an event to DOM node)
+>2. indicate which event on those nodes will trigger the response. (binding an event to DOM node)
 >3. state the code you want to run when the event occurs.

 [mdn - event handling overview](https://developer.mozilla.org/en-US/docs/Web/Events/Event_handlers)